 Fostering community connections through beekeeping.

-Through beekeeping, YEG Honeycomb strives to support the residents at several of its hive locations by offering residents opportunities to learn new skills, build confidence, foster community, trust, connection and healing.
-Supporters can get involved too - sponsorship of the program covers the cost of beekeeping and supports the community connections being made through and by the initiative.
+Through beekeeping, YEG Honeycomb strives to support the residents at provincial and federal institutions by offering residents opportunities to learn new skills, build confidence, foster community, trust, connection and healing.

 -Enessa Habib, Project Manager